 Due to logistical constraints, some parents bring siblings along to the therapy centre.
 Whilst most of the siblings do not participate in the sessions, the physical presence of the entire family at the centre is warm-hearting.
 It can also create the perfect teaching opportunity for parents to explain the child’s special needs to his siblings and in the long-term, minimise sibling rivalry.

 On a positive note, there is a stronger awareness of children with ASD in Singapore, with help becoming more readily available for parents and the child.
 There are currently 13 government-aided early intervention centres, and a few other private centres in Singapore.
-Another 7 government aided early intervention centres will be built over the next 4 years.
+Another 7 government-aided early intervention centres will be built over the next 4 years.
 Annual caregiver training grants of $200 are given to families to encourage them to attend pre-approved training programs to better understand their child’s needs.

 There is no doubt that parents will continually face challenges and frustrations when managing a child with ASD.
 However, many parents have shown resilience in nurturing their children.
 Through the process, they learn, grow and enjoy life together with the child.
 This altruistic love is a privilege that we, as therapists, get to observe in the centre.
-Hopefully, as our society becomes more accepting and aware of autism, more services and facilities can be offered to support these group of dedicated and loving parents.
+Hopefully, as our society becomes more accepting and aware of autism, more services and facilities can be offered to support this group of dedicated and loving parents.

 Tel: 6488 1271